-- Ionisation

-- process class is G4DNAIonisation
+- Ionisation - process class is G4DNAIonisation

-- model class is G4DNARuddIonisationExtendedModel
+• model class is G4DNARuddIonisationExtendedModel

-An example of the registration of these processes in a physics list is given in the G4EmDNAPhysics constructor (in \$G4INSTALL/source/physics\lists/builders).
+An example of the registration of these processes in a physics list is given in the G4EmDNAPhysics constructor (in source/physics_lists/builders in the Geant4 source distribution).
 An example of the usage of this constructor in a physics list is given in the "dnaphysics" advanced example, which explains how to extract basic information from Geant4-DNA Physics processes.